developer-zebra/developer-zebra-site/src/ehs/4-1/guide/about/index.md

 -----

 #### Android Nougat Notes
-**_Applies to devices running Android Nougat 7.x and higher_**:
+**_Applies to devices running Android Nougat 7.x and later_**:

 * **Disabling access to the camera and/or search apps from the lock screen also might disable them from the User-Mode screen**, even if camera/search usage is permitted on the device.
-This occurs on some devices running Android N (and higher) if the device is rebooted from the lock screen.
+This occurs on some devices running Android N (and later) if the device is rebooted from the lock screen.
 To prevent this issue, use the [Screen Lock Type](/mx/devadmin/#screen-lock-type) parameter of DevAdmin CSP and disable the lock screen by selecting the "None" option.
-* **When referencing a file stored on a removable SD Card in a device running Android N (and higher)**, references to that card must include its symbolic link rather than its direct path.
+* **When referencing a file stored on a removable SD Card in a device running Android N (and later)**, references to that card must include its symbolic link rather than its direct path.
 For example, while the file path on pre-M devices might be visible as `/storage/sdcard1/image.png`, the same path on M and N devices might appear in the file browser something like `/storage/0097-B7BA/image.png`.
 The symbolic link (which in this case is "0097-B7BA") is **<u>unique to the device</u>**.
 Therefore, **Zebra recommends avoiding the use of removable storage in mass-deployment scenarios**.
 * **[Airplane Option Disabled](../settings#airplaneoptiondisabled) feature cannot be controlled through EHS on devices running Android N**.
 For devices on which the "Airplane option disabled" feature appears "grayed out" in the Admin-Mode Preferences panel, it might still be possible to access the feature using the [Power Key Manager](/mx/powerkeymgr) through Zebra EMDK or StageNow tools.
 * **Some devices retain the "Recent Apps" list after device reboot**, posing a potential security risk.
-EHS disables the Recent Apps button on <u>Nougat (and higher) devices</u> to help address this risk.
+EHS disables the Recent Apps button on <u>Nougat (and later) devices</u> to help address this risk.
 For all devices, the list can be cleared using [App Manager](/mx/appmgr) through Zebra EMDK, StageNow or a third-party MDM system.
 For more information, see [Security Notes](../features#securitynotes) in the Special Features section.
 * **[Kiosk Mode](../features#kioskmode) should not be used with Screen Pinning**, an Android feature that works in a similar way.
 * **[Screen orientation](../settings#orientation) can be changed through the Quick Settings panel on devices** <u>only</u> when EHS is configured to accept the System orientation setting (the EHS default).
 If an EHS administrator sets the orientation to landscape or portrait mode, the device user will no longer be able to change the orientation setting.